fallen-icarus/cardano-swaps/README.md

 In order to mint beacons with this redeemer, **all of the following must be true**:

-1) The beacons must go to an addres protected by the dApp validator script.
+1) The beacons must go to an addres protected by the one-way swap validator script.
 2) The beacons must go to an address using a valid staking credential.
 3) The UTxOs with the beacons must have the proper value:
     - Exactly two kinds of beacons: pair beacon and offer beacon.